The Ultimate Guide to Finding the Right Alaska Cruise

 Alaska’s Southeast: The perfect seven-day Itinerary

-In a nutshell: What I love about Silversea’s Vancouver/Seward 7-day itineraries because the route takes you deeper into Alaska than the usual roundtrip cruise.
+In a nutshell: What I love about Silversea’s 7-day one-way itineraries between Vancouver and Seward is that the route takes you deeper into Alaska than the usual roundtrip cruise.

 What you’ll see: Also known as a Gulf Crossing, this cruise visits Alaska’s top four ports and does a drive-by to view North America’s largest glacier.
 It’s a one-way routing between Vancouver, British Colombia, and Seward, Alaska (outside Anchorage), or vice versa, meaning you’ll also have access, pre- or post-cruise, to Alaska’s interior, including Denali National Park.